 Things to Do On North Haven

 North Haven, Maine is an island located 12 miles off the coast of Rockland, Maine.
-One of the most beautiful places on earth, it is one of the fifteen remaining year-round islands left in Maine.
-At the turn of the 20th century there were 300 islands with vibrant communities.
+One of the most beautiful places on earth, it is one of the fifteen remaining year-round islands in Maine, down from 300 at the turn of the 20th century.

-The weather ranges from stunningly beautiful warm days with perfect deep blue skies and light breezes to more challenging weather with cool temperatures and thick fog — a great chance to catch up on your summer reading.
-Dark, clear nights offer a chance to see more stars than you thought existed.
+The weather ranges from stunningly beautiful warm days with perfect deep blue skies and light breezes to more challenging weather with cool temperatures and thick fog—a great chance to catch up on your summer reading.
+Dark, clear nights offer a chance to see more stars than you knew existed.

 People on North Haven don’t lock their doors at night or take the keys out of their cars.
 Everyone says hello and drivers wave at each other when their cars pass.